mozillamsu/australis-bugzilla-widget/README.md

 Users see the number of bugs in each category to the left of the category's name.
 To show a category's bugs, users click on the category.

 Each bug displays the bug's ID and its summary.
 Bugs with a yellow background are new bugs which the user has not opened.
 Users may click on a bug to open its full report on the Bugzilla server.

+##Features##
+* Users are validated against the server.
+If a given user is not on the server, the text box turns red.
+* User information and last-update times are saved between sessions.
+* Bug lists automatically update every 15 minutes.